LukeSmithxyz/based.cooking/src/chicken-tomato-spinach-curry.md

 - Two medium sized onions
 - 250g or 1/2lbs of *fresh* spinach
 - Curry powder of your favourite variety
-- Red chillis (or red chilli paste)
+- Red chilies (or red chilli paste)
 - Any extra herbs or spices to your taste

 ## Directions